RouNNdeL/anti-rootkit-lkm/README_AT&T.md

 # About

-This is a simple anti-rootkit Linux Kernel Module written for a _Operating Systems Securiy_ course.
+This is a simple anti-rootkit Linux Kernel Module written for a _Operating Systems Security_ course.
 It contains 7 different kernel integrity checks.
 It is only compatible with the `x86_64` architecture, but some non architecture specific checks can be used on a different architecture.